 Soon after this he went to visit his mother at Saybrook.
 He was pursued and arrested as a deserter.
 He came so peacefully that they relaxed their vigilance somewhat and he made his escape.
 On reaching home, he hid himself without making his presence known until after his pursuers had been there and his good wife had assured them that Mr. Graves was in Saybrook on a visit.
 At one time Graves was tied to a tree and severely whipped.

 I must interject – here is where Graves was actually whipped (over in Harwinton, now along the Tunxis White Dot trail):

 At another time it is said that Graves was hung to a chestnut tree near his house but let down again before he was severely injured.
 Many of his neighbors were Tories.
 For sometime he and several companions were compelled to live at the Tory den, and each night the young Mrs. Graves went through the dark and pathless woods, over rocky ledges, to carry them food.
 The den was often resorted to for shorter periods of refuge.
 When at work on their farms a band of Tories worked first one farm and then another, so that they might protect themselves.
 If working alone, or when an overpowering party of Sons of Liberty approached them, they would flee to the Tory den.
 Their faithful wives were always on the watch, and would blow a horn or a conch shell as a warning at the sight of any of Captain Wilson’s men, or other Tory hunters.
 These horns were a source of great annoyance to Captain Wilson, and he once presented his pistol to the head of a young girl that lived with Mrs. Graves and threatened to shoot her if she did not tell him where the noisy conch shell was concealed.

-When I read this stuff, I can’t help but wonder when it will all begin again in 2022.
-The way it’s going in this country…
+When I read this stuff, I can’t help but wonder when it will all begin again with the way it’s going in this country…